wendulem/highlands-demo/README.md

 # Highlands Team Demo
-This app is not deployed because of issues with the WebRTC protocol used to transfer webcam video on the frontend in refactored projects.
+This app can only be reproduced locally because it uses OpenCV's VideoCapture function.
+There is no deployed version because of incompatibilities with AI camp servers and existing real-time communications protocols.

 ## Setup:
     virtualenv venv